Key Anacon - Gilmour South (Brunswick Belt)

-The Key Anacon project is located approximately 20 km south of the town of Bathurst, New Brunswick and 16 km southeast of the former Brunswick No.12 mine.
+The Key Anacon project is located approximately 20 km south of the town of Bathurst, New Brunswick and 16 km southeast of the former Brunswick No.12 mine (Figure 1).
 It is accessible by paved roads.
-The property contains two known Bathurst-type volcanogenic massive sulphide deposits containing zinc, lead, copper and silver.
-The Key Anacon Main Zone and Titan Zone deposits are situated at the same stratigraphic horizon that hosted the Brunswick No. 12 & No. 6 mines.
-The property covers approximately 12 kilometres of favorable Nepisiguit Falls stratigraphy that also extends onto the surrounding claims held 100% by Osisko Metals.
+The property contains two known Bathurst-type volcanogenic massive sulphide deposits containing zinc, lead, copper and silver (Figure 3).
+The Key Anacon Main Deposit and Key Anacon Titan Deposit are situated 1.
+5 kilometres apart, at the same stratigraphic horizon that hosted the Brunswick No. 12 & No. 6 mines.
+The property covers approximately 12 kilometres of favorable Brunswick Belt stratigraphy that also extends onto the surrounding claims held 100% by Osisko Metals.